 (e)(c) Immediately upon the LLC’s receipt of loan proceeds from TEH, each of ENA and TEH shall cause the LLC to repay in its entirety the demand promissory note previously issued by the LLC to ENA.

-(f)(d) TEH shall have received a written acknowledgement and confirmation from GE ABB in the form attached hereto as Exhibit B.
+(f)(d) TEH shall have received a written acknowledgement and confirmation from GE ABB in the form attached hereto as Exhibit B. [NOTE: Exhibit B will need to be revised to confirm that the present assignment of 100% of the Facility Agreement to the LLC is permitted.]

 (g)(e) TEH shall deliver to ENA a Guaranty Agreement executed by Coral Energy, LLC, substantially in the form attached here as Exhibit C, pursuant to which the guarantor guarantees payment and performance of the obligations of TEH pursuant to this Agreement.